Quarks-IISc/blog/_posts/2024-12-03-Hysteresis.md

 author: Ullas Aparanji
 categories: stories
 image: "/assets/images/Stories/Hysteresis.jpeg"
-excerpt: 'A witty, humorous first-person ramble that feels like a friend's chat.
-Engaging, thought-provoking, and increasingly absurd with an unexpected twist.'
+excerpt: "A witty, humorous first-person ramble that feels like a friend's chat.
+Engaging, thought-provoking, and increasingly absurd with an unexpected twist."
 featured: true
 latest: false
 all: true